prashjet/oss4astro/package_and_test/README.md

 ├── pysequence                          # the repository
 │   ├── README.md
 │   ├── pysequence                      # top-level package
-│   │   ├── __init__.py                 # to initialize the pysequence package
+│   │   ├── __init__.py                 # to initialize the package
 │   │   ├── sequences.py                # a module within the package
 │   │   ├── analysis                    # a subpackage
 │   │   │   ├── __init__.py             # to initialize the subpackage
 │   │   │   ├── compare_sequences.py    # a submodule i.e. a module within the subpackage
 ```

 At the top of the tree is the repository, called `pysequence`.
 This will contain the source code for the Python package itself, which lives in the directory `pysequence/pysequence/` i.e. with the package name repeated twice.
 The repitition of the package name is a common convention, but you can choose a different name for the repository and the package directories if you prefer.
-Aside from the package source code, the repository also contains many other files e.g. a `README`, and a `test` directory (which we will create today).
+Aside from the package source code, the repository also contains many other files e.g. the `README`.
+Soon we will also create a `test` directory here.

 The file `sequences.py` contains functions defining mathematical sequences, e.g.